Malpp/Mouse/README.md

 - Move finger on right side of screen: scroll

 ## Notes
-This was only tested on iOS 9 with an iPod 5G
+This was only tested on iOS 9 with an iPod 5G and an iPad 2, although since it is a website, it should work on all devices

 ## Future
 Somehow make it faster: